Angela Bofill: Career

 Clive Davis, the head of Arista Records, showed interest in Bofill.
 Arista had a distribution deal with GRP.
 Bofill switched labels for her next album, Something About You (1981).
 Produced by Narada Michael Walden, the album was an attempt to move Bofill into mainstream R&B and pop music.
 It didn't perform as well as previous releases, despite the singles "Holdin' Out for Love" and the title track, which both reached the R&B Top 40.
 The following year, Bofill and Walden reunited for Too Tough.
 The title song reached No. 5 on the R&B chart and spent four weeks at No. 2 on the Dance chart.
 A follow-up single, "Tonight I Give In", reached the Top 20.
 Several months later, Bofill released her final collaboration with Walden, Teaser.
 The album failed to match the success of Too Tough but did produce one Top 20 R&B hit, "I'm On Your Side", which has been covered by several artists, most notably Jennifer Holliday, who had a Top 10 hit with it in 1991.

 Bofill recorded two more albums for Arista with the help of The System and George Duke before leaving the label in the mid-1980s.
 Following the birth of her daughter, she moved to Capitol Records and the producer Norman Connors for Intuition (1988), which produced her last significant chart success, a cover of Gino Vannelli's "I Just Wanna Stop", which reached No. 11 on the R&B chart.
 She recorded three more albums over the next eight years and provided backing vocals on albums for Diana Ross and Kirk Whalum and for Connors's Eternity (2000).
 She performed live (with a sizable audience internationally, particularly in Asia) and appeared in the stage plays God Don't Like Ugly and What a Man Wants, What a Man Needs.
-She also toured the US and Europe in multi-artist jazz shows.
+She also toured the U.S. and Europe in multi-artist jazz shows.

 Bofill returned to the stage, at the suggestion of Engel, for "The Angela Bofill Experience" after losing her ability to sing after her second stroke in 2007.
 In the show, Bofill recounted her life and career and was joined by Maysa Leak, Phil Perry, and Melba Moore, who performed her biggest hits and signature songs.
 In 2012, Bofill was profiled and interviewed for the TVOne documentary series, Unsung.

+In 2023, Bofill was inducted into the Women Songwriters Hall of Fame.

 Personal life

-Bofill was married to a country music artist Rick Vincent from 1984 until 1994 and together they have a daughter, Shauna.
+Bofill was married to farmer Richard Vincent from 1984 until 1994 and together they have a daughter named Shauna, born in November 1984.